crawl/crawl/crawl-ref/docs/crawl_manual.rst

 K. Mutations
 ****************************************

-Although it would doubtless be a nice thing if you could remain genetically pure, there are too many toxic wastes and mutagenic radiations in the Dungeon for that to be possible.
-If your character is so affected by these that they undergo physiological change, you can use the 'A' command to see how much of a freak they've become and the 'a' command to activate any mutations which can be controlled.
+The Dungeon contains many sources of mutagenic radiation and magical contamination, which may cause your character to gain semi-permanent mutations if affected.
+You can use the 'A' command to view a list of any mutations that you have acquired.
+Individual mutations can be examined in further detail by pressing the letter they are labelled with.

 Many mutations are actually beneficial to your character, but there are plenty of nasty ones as well.
-Many mutations have multiple levels, each of which counts as a single mutation.
+Some mutations have multiple levels, each of which counts as a single mutation.

 Miscasting spells will cause magical contamination, which in turn can cause mutations if too much contamination is accrued at once.
 Certain powerful